 There are different Google Analytics metrics that most of the internet marketers keep their eyes on.
-These metrics are the number of visitors, a number of returning visitors, page views, bounce rate, sessions, average session duration and average time on page.
+These metrics are the number of visitors, the number of returning visitors, page views, bounce rate, sessions, average session duration, and average time on page.
 Having a solid understanding of these metrics can help you to boost your audience and traffic.

 To know about the average session duration, you need to understand what a session is actually in Google Analytics.

 The Average session duration would be the time that is spent by users in different sessions.
-The Google Analytics calculates the average session duration by dividing the duration of all sessions with the number of sessions that happened during a specific time period.
+Google Analytics calculates the average session duration by dividing the duration of all sessions by the number of sessions that happened during a specific time period.

 To make it more clear let take an example.